Illegal Migrants (Determination by Tribunals) Act, 1983: Salient features

-The accuser must reside within a 3 km radius of the accused, fill out a complaint form (a maximum of ten per accuser is allowed) and pay a fee of ten rupees.
+The accuser must reside within a 3 km radius of the accused, fill out a complaint form (a maximum of ten per accuser is allowed) and pay a fee of twenty five rupees.

 If a suspected illegal migrant is thus successfully accused, he is required by the Act to simply produce a ration card to prove his Indian citizenship.

 And if a case made it past these requirements, a system of tribunals made up of retired judges would finally decide on deportation based on the facts.

 The act also provided that 'if the application is found frivolous or vexatious' the Central Government may not accept it.

 It excluded the migrants who entered India before 25 March 1971 from the illegal-migration accusation.
 And for post-1971 migrants too, the procedure for deporting was tough.